James-Gryphon/middling-works/README.md

 ### Is it secure?
 M*aaaay*be?

 I think you could do worse, following random basic guides.
 I took this problem seriously, looked all over for people's writings on this matter, and tried to lock things down as much as possible, in accordance with the best practices I saw.
-I once bought a gent's third-party solution, and was gratified to find that it offered very little in comparison to what I already had, so there's that.
+I once bought a gent's third-party solution, and was gratified to find that it offered little in comparison to what I already had, so there's that.

 I'm not specifically aware of any direct vulnerabilities that allow malicious user input or output, or access to the internals of the system.
 There is a known weakness in the system that locks people out when they have too many attempts, but that doesn't allow malicious access, it just makes life hard for everybody.
 There are a few times that I use unprepared queries, but only when there is no user input involved, or it has been carefully filtered by the same means I used for front-end display.